nampdn/nampdn.github.io/docs/generate-ssh-key.md

 ---
-id: generate-ssh-key
+id: generating-ssh-key
-title: How to generate SSH Key
+title: Generating SSH Key
-sidebar_label: Generate SSH Key
+sidebar_label: Generating SSH Key
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 Being a software engineer, whether you are a beginner or expert in the development world, you have to generate ssh key over the time.